 Another example of German influence was how they stored their food.
 They constructed vaulted stone cellars under many buildings, and construction techniques like this were found in Rottenacker and Wurttemberg Germany, where many of the original Zoarites lived.

 Themes of 19th-century social history and utopian movements are one of the main reasons this village is significant.
 For example, the United States (and specifically Ohio) provided this community with freedom of religion.

 The Zoarites were able to live out their unique traditions and religious beliefs in Ohio, without persecution from the German Lutherans of their homeland.
 This pattern of seeking religious freedom is seen throughout American history.

 At a time when women were beginning to band together for the cause of suffrage, this society’s view toward gender quality and the role of women was unique.
 It treated women as equals.

 In fact, some outsiders would criticize the women of Zoar Ohio for having “stout arms.”
 Women were expected to do the same work as men, so their “strong arms” came from threshing wheat.

 Zoar Village Today

-Zoar Village has four Ohio Historic Markers outside the following buildings/area: Garden, Cemetery, Town Hall and Meeting House.
-Each one is unique and tells important details about the Village.
+Zoar Village has erected four Ohio Historical Markers outside the following buildings/areas — Garden, Cemetery, Town Hall, and Meeting House.
+Each one is unique and tells important details about the village.